 It feeds his ego to have all of these other brands in his stable.
 If you look at corporate reports and finance reports for LVMH, which they have to file publicly, 75% of the business on the fashion side comes from Dior and Louis Vuitton, the rest of the brands are more like trophy acquisitions.
 They’re not interested in producing cutting-edge clothing.

 What they need to understand is that if you have fashion that is bland overall, as an industry, it is going to kill them, too.
-They need Comme des Garçons.
-They need Rick Owens.
-They need Iris van Herpen.
+Fashion needs Comme des Garçons.
+They need Rick Owens and Iris van Herpen.
 Because without these people fashion is going to lose its luster and people are going to be less interested in the fashion world, which they already are.

 So what I see in Balenciaga is pure cynicism.
 What I see in Demna is pure cynicism.
 I always argue about Balenciaga when people say, ‘Oh, it’s so creative.’
 It’s not, it’s cynical.

 MB: The appropriation, since I don’t want to call it ‘collaboration,’ between Gucci and Balenciaga, I think it kind of hints at this rinse and repeat for brands that have gotten a little stale.
 So they’re trying to stir a bit of controversy, no?